ArcInstitute/Lizard-Wizard/README.md

 ## Pipeline conda environments

 The pipeline uses conda environment to manage dependencies.
-Nextflow will automatically create the environments as long as `conda` is installed.
+Nextflow will automatically create the environments as long as `mamba` is installed.
+**Note:** it can take a while to create the environments, even with `mamba`.

 ## Parameters